 Historically, fire and wind were the primary influences on the park's ecosystems.
 Today, past logging, beavers, exotic plants, and climate change affect these ecosystems.
 To increase awareness of some of these issues and promote the benefits of native plants, the park created an ethno-botanical garden on the grounds of the Rainy Lake Visitor Center.
 In addition, the park is cultivating a native plant nursery to assist with re-vegetation efforts in disturbed areas.

-Check out the Plant and Animal Guide on the brochures page.
+Check out the Plant and Animal Guide on the publications page.

 Trees & Shrubs

 Native Plant Nursery

 NPS, Anita Varnon